 Perhaps you’ve seen a portable light box.
 Those glowing rectangles emit bright light intended to shift your body clock and help you adjust to a new time zone.
 Scientists agree: Light boxes work, says Dr. Zeitzer.
 “The big problem is whether you want to sit in front of one for hours.
 It’s not the most convenient therapy,” he says.
 Getting outside is a more effective way of absorbing light.
 Even a gray, dreary morning offers more stimulating light rays than an artificial source.

 Bottom line: Light boxes work to “phase shift” circadian rhythms.
-Nature works better.
+Nature works better as a jet lag treatment.

 You arrive at your destination, and you’re exhausted.
 Should you succumb to the fatigue and take a nap or push through?
 “It’s tricky,” Dr. Zeitzer says.
 A nap “is great in the sense that you’re regaining some of the sleep you’ve lost en route,” he says.
 But if napping means you’re missing out on natural light, it might actually take longer for your body to adjust to a new time zone.
 There’s another complication, he points out: “Sleep is zero-sum game.
 Napping too much during the day can make it more difficult to sleep at night.”